mayerbalintdev/GYM-One/README.md

 <h2>⏰ Expected arrival:</h2>
 The very first version of GYM One is expected to be released in <strong>mid-October 2024</strong>.

+*   For the first 2 weeks only the Hungarian Public-HunBeta version will be released, after that all other available languages will be released with PublicBeta 1.0 version number

 <a href="https://buymeacoffee.com/mayerbalint" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 <h2>💻 Built with</h2>